Home General Covers Eschatus Ultraterranium Vampires

 BOOK COVERS

-BELOW IS A SELECTION of Pennington book covers that have not previously been reproduced in any collection of his work.
+BELOW IS A SELECTION of Pennington book covers that have not previously been reproduced in any other collection of his work.
 Click HERE for a page about when his career really took off in 1974.

 Click for larger image Click for larger image Click for larger image